 The 1964 Tokyo Olympics opened the age of mass transit in the period of rapid economic growth in Japan.
 With the rapid increase of travel passenger, the traditional manual procedures for ticket sales could no longer keep up.

 MARS, Japan’s first online real-time system, was the answer to the demands of the time.
-Thereafter MARS (Multi-Access Reservation System) was a driving force in Japan’s history of system development.
+Thereafter MARS (Magnetic-electronic Automatic Reservation System) was a driving force in Japan’s history of system development.